tomhartke/transformer-modifications/Modified-transformers/Attention alteration based on attention structure/Scale each head output based on attention structure/README.md

 Also add in the MLP_loc class (keep the old MLP class as well).
 This just has slightly different format.

 ### Outlook:
-This doesn't help, but also doesn't hurt.
+This doesn't help the ultimate validation loss, but also doesn't hurt.
 The head outputs end up getting scaled by on the order of 2 larger or smaller.
 Most likely because the transformer is already sufficiently expressive to gather this information.